Mspawan/BookStore_FullStack_fork/README.md

-## Brief overview of functionality and purpose
+## Brief overview of structure and functionality

 ### General project structure